XaviousD/xaviousd.github.io/_posts/2022-06-17-100-days-of-homelab-day-7.md

 ## Potential Day 8 Timeline
 * Figure out how to add the Vault tab to my navigation pane on the Jekyll-Chirpy theme
-* Built my new desk from the 6\' Butcher Block Counter Top I recently purchased
+* Build my new desk from the 6\' Butcher Block Counter Top I recently purchased